ksoichiro/i18n-patch/readme.md

 delete: 削除
 ```

-`ja.yml` is much improved, it doesn't contain any duplicate translations.
+`ja.yml` is much improved - it doesn't contain any duplicate translations.
 But as you can see, `i18n.yml` is much longer than before.

 You can use `named-patterns` to improve this.